Safe Language Generation in the Limit: Tractable and Intractable Cases for Safe Language Generation

 \xhdr{Angluin's Condition for Identifiability} A natural first direction to explore is what happens when $\colltrue$ and $\collharm$ are designed in such a way that \emph{any choice} of $\trueL$ and $\harmL$ is identifiable in the limit.
 The work of \citet{ANGLUIN1980117} established a necessary and sufficient condition for identifiability.

 We begin with a decision problem that will anchor the subsequent analysis and show that it is undecidable to safely generate even if $A$ deals with identifiable $\trueL$ and $\harmL$.
-Language (in the computability sense) $L_{\text{\texttt{DIFF-EMPTY}}}$ contains all the pairs of infinite sets such that their difference is empty. \begin{theorem} $L_{\text{\texttt{DIFF-EMPTY}}}$ is undecidable. \end{theorem}
+Language (in the computability sense) $L_{\text{\texttt{DIFF-EMPTY}}}$ contains all the pairs of infinite sets such that their difference is empty.